lo5an/cybercommons/docs/pages/installation.md

     git clone https://github.com/cybercommons/cybercommons.git
     ```

-1. Edit values within dc_config/cybercom_config.env
+1. Edit values of environment variables within dc_config/cybercom_config.env.
+You should not store credentials in this file as it is tracked by version control.
 1. Copy secrets_template.env into secrets.env under the same folder and add required credentials into it.
 1. Initialize database and generate internal SSL certs

     ```sh